Career HubResume

 They can be particularly effective when used strategically and in the right context.
 However, buzzwords can also be overused, leading to a resume that sounds generic and lacks substance.

-To avoid overusing buzzwords, it's important to use them sparingly and to ensure that they are backed up with specific examples of how you have demonstrated those skills in previous roles.
-If you have a strong application package using power words, you can take many of these cliches and buzzwords off your resume.
+It's important to use buzzwords sparingly and to ensure that they are backed up with specific examples of how you have demonstrated those skills in previous roles.
+If you have a strong application package using power words, you can take many of these clichés and buzzwords off your resume.

 What types of resume buzzwords should you avoid?

-When using resume buzzwords, it is important to be careful not to use words that are overused or that don't add value to your resume.
+Wondering what words not to use on a resume?
+You should try to avoid any buzzwords that don't add value to your resume.
 Some types of buzzwords that you should avoid include:

 1. Vague or subjective words: Subjective words do not give a clear indication of your skills or achievements.
 Using subjective language may give the impression that you are not putting in the effort to properly articulate your skills and accomplishments.